G. H. Gibson

 George Herbert Gibson (28 August 1846 – 18 June 1921) was an Anglo-Australian writer of humorous ballads and verse.
 He is better known by his pen name, Ironbark.

 Gibson was born in Plymouth, England, where his father was a solicitor.
-Gibson also qualified as a solicitor in 1868 but the next year he decided to emigrate to New Zealand, soon crossing the Tasman to settle in New South Wales, where he had experience on the land for some years.
+Gibson also qualified as a solicitor in 1868 but the next year he decided to emigrate to New Zealand, soon crossing the Tasman to settle in New South Wales.

 In Sydney Gibson pursued a career in the Lands Department initially as a temporary clerk in June 1876.
 He was later appointed to the permanent staff on 1 January 1877, a job that allowed him to tour the Outback and regional areas of the colony and gain a strong impression of the culture and characters of the Bush.
 His knowledge of the hardships on the land and the trials of the selectors informs much of his humorous verse.
 This tendency is seen in the following extract from Nursery Rhymes for Infant Pastoralists: